Spambot: Forums

-Forum spambots browse the internet, looking for guestbooks, wikis, blogs, forums, and other types of web forms that they can then use to submit bogus content.
+Forum spambots are automated programs that search the internet for guestbooks, wikis, blogs, forums, and other web forms to submit fake content.
 These often use OCR technology to bypass CAPTCHAs.
-Some spam messages are targeted towards readers and can involve techniques of target marketing or even phishing, making it hard to tell real posts from the bot generated ones.
-Other spam messages are not meant to be read by humans, but are instead posted to increase the number of links to a particular website, to boost its search engine ranking.
+Some spam messages are targeted towards readers and may involve techniques such as target marketing or phishing, making it difficult to distinguish between genuine posts and bot-generated ones.
+Spam messages are often posted to increase the number of links to a website and improve its search engine ranking, rather than for human consumption.